hyperledger/fabric/docs/source/CONTRIBUTING.rst

    regression, it is much easier to identify the culprit commit than if we have some composite change that impacts more of the code.

--  If there is a corresponding Jira issue or bug, include a link to the Jira issue in the PR summary and commit message.
+-  If there is a corresponding GitHub issue, include a link to the GitHub issue in the PR summary and commit message.
    Why?
-Because the maintainer that merges the PR will need to close any corresponding Jira issue.
+Because there will often be additional discussion around a proposed change or bug in the GitHub issue.
-   Also, in many cases, there will be additional discussion around a proposed change or bug in Jira.
+   Additionally, if you use syntax like "Resolves #<GitHub issue number>" in the PR summary and commit message, the GitHub issue will automatically be closed when the PR is merged.

 -  Include unit and integration tests (or changes to existing tests) with every change.
 This does not mean just happy path testing,